uberkael/dspick/README.md

 # DsPick

+AI Shell Completions:

-Like Navi, but with DSPy (LLMs) under the hood.
+Like Navi, but with DSPy under the hood.\
 Ask, Get a CLI command, Done.